Rialto Fish Market

-The Rialto Fish Market (Pescheria Nuova) is located near to the Rialto Bridge, on the northern side of the Grand Canal and is next to the Fruit and Vegetable Market.
+Rialto Fish Market.
+Located near to the Rialto Bridge, on the northern side of the Grand Canal; the Rialto Fish Market (Pescheria Nuova), is next to the Fruit and Vegetable Market.
 It is closed on Mondays due to the fishing boat crews’ day off.

 Although the present building is quite recent, the location of the fish market has been the same since the 14th century.
 In 1514, the island of Rialto was devasted by a great fire.
 It was so cold that fire-fighting was impossible, because the wells and canals were frozen over and the blaze burned for twenty-four hours.
 Among the projects for rebuilding the market, a plan was submitted for a rectangular complex, surrounded by canals.
 As often happened in Venice, a more conservative design was chosen, with most elements of the previous layout retained.

 The present market structure is a neo-gothic porticoed building with large ogival arches and an upper loggia.
 It was built in 1907 based on a design by Domenico Rupolo and Cesare Laurenti.
 The latter is also the artist responsible for the bronze statue of St Peter on the left corner, facing the Grand Canal; while the wrought-iron decoration is the work of Umberto Bellotto.

 While visiting the Rialto Fish Market, have a look at the capitals at the top of the many columns; both external and internal.
 The design was at the height of the Symbolism period.
 The central column on the external group, has four carved heads and indicates the year when the first building was completed in 1905.